appuio/docs/services/webserver/70_advanced_deployments.rst

 This is a workaround, as OpenShift doesn't seem to allow completely disabling deployment triggers at the moment.

-Triggering deployments from Gitlab CI
+Triggering deployments from GitLab CI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Having completely disabled deployment triggers, we will need to manually trigger a new deployment every time we push a new image to the APPUiO registry.
 We will do this by adding an ``oc deploy`` command our deployment jobs: